 If expectations regarding the cash flows on the financial asset are revised for reasons other than credit risk, the adjustment is recorded as a positive or negative adjustment to the carrying amount of the asset in the balance sheet with an increase or reduction in interest income.
 The adjustment is subsequently amortised through interest income in the Statement of profit and loss.
-The Company calculates interest income by applying the EIR to the gross carrying amount of financial assets other than credit-impaired assets.
+The Company calculates interest income by applying the EIR

 When a financial asset becomes credit-impaired, the Company calculates interest income by applying the effective interest rate to the net amortised cost of the financial asset.
-If the default is cured and the financial asset is no longer credit-impaired, the Company reverts to calculating interest income on a gross basis.
-Penal / Default interest income is booked on receipt basis.
+If the default is cured and the financial asset is no longer credit-impaired, the Company reverts to calculating interest income on a gross basis.Penal / Default interest income is booked on receipt basis.